Johanna Bugge Berge

 Johanna Bugge Berge (1874–1961) was a Norwegian painter, illustrator and church decorator.
-In 1894, she was one of ten artists who participated in the Vågåsommeren artists' colony in Vågå, Innlandet County.
+In 1894, she was one of ten artists who participated in the Vågåsommeren artists' colony in Vaage Municipality in Kristians amt, Norway (now Vågå Municipality in Innlandet county).
 After marrying Rikard Berge in 1908, she illustrated several of his books with subjects from Norwegian folklore.
-In 1927, she performed extensive decoration work in Lunde Church in Nome, Telemark.
+In 1927, she performed extensive decoration work in Lunde Church (in Nome Municipality, Telemark).

 Early life

 Born on 1 October 1874 in Kristiania (today's Oslo), Johanna Bugge was the daughter of the prominent linguist Elseus Sophus Bugge (1833–1907) and Karen Sophie Schreiner (1833–1897).
 Together with her two brothers, she was brought up in a well-to-do home where she was able to develop her talents.
 While still young, she furthered her interest in art by visiting Europe's principal galleries.
 In 1896, together with her brother Alexander, she spent a year in Rome studying ethography.

 After completing her school education, in 1891 she spent a year at Kristiania's Art College.
 She then attended Harriet Backer's art school where she studied under Eilif Peterssen, Christian Skredsvig and Hans Heyerdahl.
 She befriended in particular her fellow art students Alice Pihl, Lalla Hvalstad and Kris Laache.
 In 1894, these four joined Kristen Holbø, a native of Vågå, and Halfdan Egedius, Lars Jorde, Thorvald Erichsen, Alfred Hauge and Oluf Wold-Torne, all students at Backer's school, to spend the summer months in Vågå's Sygard Storvik estate in what became known as "Vågåsommeren" (the Vågå Summer).
 There the painters set out to create symbolist landscapes, often depicting scenes at night.
 Bugge often walked deep into the forest in the summer evenings.
 One of her works depicts a dark brown forest flanking water in the foreground with the bluish hills under a brighter sky in the distance.